KinChao/kinchao.github.io/_pages/MUSRC.md

 About
 -------

-All of the currently existing Macau-UK society is focused on making friends and having fun.
-However, there exists a demand for a community for ambitious Macanese undergraduate students who wish to make the most out of their UK undergraduate studies and foster skills for a science/research-related career.
-I aim to create a community to allow intellectual growth, exchange of ideas, and create a safe space for members to practice skills that are necessary for a research-based career.
+All of the currently existing Macau-UK society is focused on making friends and having fun which is boring.
+I want to create a community for ambitious Macanese undergraduate students who wish to make the most out of their UK undergraduate studies and hone skills for a science/research-related career.
+The idea is to create a community to allow intellectual growth, exchange of ideas, and a safe space for members to practice skills that are necessary for a research-based career like presentation skill etc.

 I am currently looking for potential co-founder and member to join!
 Please get in touch with me if you are interested.
 (IG: rain_chao_ or WhatsApp: +44 7311 777131)
 -------